blinken/paradar/README.md

 for the SD card and antenna.

 ### Software

+**2020-02-25** We're just about feature-complete!
+978MHz ADS-B is working, LED colours are now red/green-colourblind-friendly, take-me-home feature is implemented and working.
+The user can configure the following features via the six configuration switches on the top of the board:
+ * high_brightness: switch LEDs between medium and high brightness
+ * wifi_enabled: enable/disable Wifi AP mode (for SkyDemon) - to be implemented
+ * track_home: enable/disable recording GPS location at startup (or when switch is activated), and indicate the direction with a light blue LED.
+ * show_north: enable/disable indication of compass north as a white LED on the display
+ * led_test: enable/disable test mode, which cycles through red/green/blue/white to help with manufacturing (spotting dead LEDs)
+ * enable_978: enable/disable 978MHz reception.
+The device only has one radio,
+   so when this mode is enabled it will listen for about 10 seconds at a time on each frequency.
+Aircraft broadcast their position every 1-2 seconds, so there's a low probability that any will be missed.
+This is only useful in the USA, where 978MHz is in use.

+The main remaining feature here is GDL90/SkyDemon support and testing.
+It's really exciting to be so close to the finish line!

 **2020-02-12** The software supports receiving ADS-B on 1090Mhz (EU frequency), indicating it on the display, and mapping the display to the user's position